 "Suppose we took a thousand negatives and made a gigantic montage: a myriad-faceted picture containing the elegances, the squalor, the curiosities, the monuments, the sad faces, the triumphant faces, the power, the irony, the strength, the decay, the past, the present, the future of a city – that would be my favorite picture."

 in process shot of the first layers of gesso, fiber paste, acrylic, etc.

-Top, 20x12" art journal spread from altered book project "tekenfilm" plus detail of purple grunge background.
+20x12" art journal spread from altered book project "tekenfilm" plus detail of purple grunge background.

 Starting strong with my first official journal pages of the first annual NaNoJouMo, National NonStop Journaling Month at the fun D'Blogala.
 This is my version of cheerful grungy, starting with a map on one page and sheet music on the other.
 Before my marvelous photo printer crashed a few weeks ago (making a noise like gears winding backward over rock salt, bewildering the free help desk), I pulled together a mosaic of my art and some fabrics I'd photographed and printed so that the images were about 1x1".
 Anyhow, I used sections of that in the background as well.
 Layer after layer of Golden fluid acrylics with a Starbucks card.
 To add texture, a bit of Golden fiber paste applied with fingers, and for some transparency, Golden fluid matte medium.
 And neocolors.
 And some stuff I can't even remember.
 The book measures 10x12" closed, a massive 20x12" open. $1 at the discount book store.

-Check out the other pages in the tekenfilm altered children's book project.
+More pages in the tekenfilm altered children's book project.